 As they say Nashville is a drinking town with a music problem, start your night off with an artisan cocktail or hand-crafted brew at several spots throughout the city.
 Try an artisan cocktail at East Nashville’s Holland House, where their creative drink catalog is served up by expert bartenders, or at Midtown’s The Patterson House which offers a vibe and drink menu that suggests a throwback to the pre-Prohibition era.
 Carve out an evening for a trip to Kix Brooks’ Arrington Vineyards and sample award-winning wines, listen to live jazz music and take in the spectacular vineyard views.

 If beer is more your flavor, discover your next favorite from the many fine breweries located in Music City!
 The Black Abbey Brewing Company strives to supply liquid refreshment that is greater than the some of its fine parts.
 It's created, not made, right here in Nashville.
 Also, located Downtown-SoBro is Tennessee Brew Works where you can find a production micro-brewery and tasting room dedicated to producing & enjoying high quality craft beer, while appreciating music and the many other fine traditions of Tennessee.
-The Corsair Artisan Brewery Taproom is a craft beer brewpub attached to Nashville’s first distillery since Prohibition.
+The Corsair Artisan Brewery Taproom is a craft beer brewpub attached to Nashville’s first distillery since Prohibition. * Interested in delicious fresh beer and tasty food all in one stop?
+Check out Lower Broadway’s only brewery, Rock Bottom Brewery, at the intersection of 2nd Avenue and Broadway.
 Prefer a growler to go?
 Fill up at a craft beer bar such as Hops & Crafts, which offers 36 crafts beers on tap on a rotating basis, and The Filling Station with 24 specialty beers on tap.
 East Nashville’s Fat Bottom Brewery, The Gulch’s Yazoo Brewery, and Eighth Avenue’s Jackalope Brewing Co., are also some famous breweries located in Music City.

 Dinner is a perfect time to explore more of Nashville’s taste buds.
 Lockeland Table in East Nashville is located in a former beauty-parlor-turned-photo-gallery and is a home for creative, chef-driven cuisine in a comfortable neighborhood vibe.
 Consistently named among the best restaurants in the nation, The Catbird Seat is a 32-seat restaurant that features an ever-changing, nine course menu of seasonally inspired dishes.
+Let's not forget about Prima which features European cuisine infused with South American and Latin flavors.
+Not only are the dishes amazing, but everything from the decor to the lighting has been designed to provide the ultimate experience.
 Close by are several M Street Entertainment creations, that are some of the hottest restaurants in town including Kayne Prime, Virago, Whiskey Kitchen, Saint Anejo, Moto, and Tavern.
 All take an artful approach to their menus and offer an eclectic mix of atmospheres and cuisines that provide a diverse sampling of what Nashville has to offer.

 The 8th Avenue neighborhood is home to a mix of restaurants perfect for lunch or dinner.
 Try the Sinema Restaurant & Bar that offers an dining experience that hinges on impeccable service.
-Executive chef Dale Levitski has crafted an eclectic American menu that is unique to Nashville, with emphasis on classically inspired dishes with a modern spin.
+The eclectic American menu is unique to Nashville, with emphasis on classically inspired dishes with a modern spin.
 There is also M.L.
 Rose Craft Beer & Burgers.
 They have specialty made burgers with all natural beef, a selection of over 80 beers, a large patio, great jukebox, and 10 HDTVs.